How blockchain companies will disrupt the Real Estate industry in 2018

 Money raised: 250 ETH (about $147,000) as of February 2018

-With Blocksquare, real estate companies can create and offer tokenized real estate investment deals directly at their websites.
+With Blocksquare, real estate companies can create and offer tokenized real estate investment deals directly on their websites.
 According to Blocksquare CEO Denis Petrovcic, tokenized blockchain for real estate tears down the financial barriers between investors and properties.
 Blocksquare’s tokenization model allows selling a real estate asset to up to 100 buyers.
 Here’s how everything works:

-- Blocksquare’s blockchain powered protocol connects the so-called PropToken smart contracts with the necessary information from land registry systems to a key real estate object.
+- Blocksquare’s blockchain-powered protocol connects the so-called PropToken smart contracts with the necessary information from land registry systems to a key real estate object.

 - The PropToken smart contract defines rules and regulations for each asset and securely manages the ownership.

 - PropTokens are granted in exchange for ETH, while the generated rent is paid in BST tokens.

 - Blocksquare clients can buy or sell the PropTokens at any time by using their decentralized exchange.

 Blocksquare is planning to close the first tokenized real estate deal by the beginning of summer 2018.
 A real estate object that they are planning to tokenize is a student accommodation house.
 At the moment, the platform accepts two currencies, ETH and EUR.

 Averspace is Singapore’s first C2C (consumer to consumer) blockchain real estate startup.
 It is a platform that connects landlords/property owners directly with buyers or tenants for buying/selling or rental deals in the real estate sector, without any agents involved.
 Here’s how Averspace works: